After the Child Guardianship Hearing

 Once you complete the form, file it and mail a copy to the child (if 14 or older) and the child's attorney/guardian ad litem.

 Monthly Budget.
 The judge may have ordered the guardian to prepare a monthly budget showing the monthly income and expenses of the child.

 If the court required the child's funds to be held in a "blocked account," the guardian will need court permission to access those accounts and pay the expenses in the budget.
 If so, you can download the packet below and follow all instructions to ask court permission to access the account.

 Due Every Year:

 Accounting.
 Check the Order Appointing Guardian to find out if the court is requiring the guardian to file regular accountings.
 If so, the guardian must provide the court with an accounting of the child's assets, income, and expenses every year.
 A hearing is required for this so the judge can approve the annual accounting.

-All of the forms needed to file the accounting, set a hearing, serve the relatives, and have the judge sign an order approving the accounting are included in the following packet.
+All of the forms needed to file the accounting, set a hearing, serve the relatives and the child's attorney, and have the judge sign an order approving the accounting are included in the following packet.
 Please download the packet and follow all of the included instructions.